FOR IMMEDIATE RELEASE: November 3, 2021

 (415) 999-4757 | email@example.com

-The clean energy projects are located in 19 California counties (up from 17 in 2018), from Humboldt County in the north to Riverside County in the south, with one project located in Arizona and another in New Mexico.
-Several projects are already operating, while others will become operational between 2019 and 2022.
+The clean energy projects are located in 28 California counties, from Humboldt County in the north to San Diego County in the south, as well as in the states of Arizona, New Mexico, and Nevada.
 A map of project locations and a list of contracts can be found here or by clicking the map below.